 - Where can I buy a ticket?

-You can buy tickets for concerts (excepting the Premium Concert) at Ticket Pia agency nationwide.
+You can buy tickets for concerts (excepting the Ensemble Concert) at Ticket Pia agency nationwide.
 Also music instrument stores in Hamamatsu city sell tickets.

 - When does the ticket sales begin?

 Ticket sales is planned to begin in early May.